music-notation-swift/music-notation-core/README.md

 This library is under the MIT license.
 You can use it freely.
 We'd love to hear about if you use it, so let us know.
 Feel free to reach out to [Steven Woolgar](mailto:woolie@gmail.com).

 # Contributing
 If you are interested in contributing, feel free to pick an issue and start to look into it.
 However, we suggest contacting us to get more info until we have created a full contributing guide.
-Contact [Kyle Sherman](mailto:kyledsherman@gmail.com) for more details.
+Contact [Steven Woolgar](mailto:woolie@gmail.com) for more details.